 A shift to social commerce.

-We are also going to see a massive shift to social commerce this year, especially with Instagram launching a suite of features to allow their users to buy products directly through the platform.
+We are also going to see a massive shift to social commerce, especially with Instagram launching a suite of features to allow their users to buy products directly through the platform.
 Consumers are going to look to their social platforms to make direct purchases.
-As a result, and it's going to be crucial for brands to understand how to leverage that.
+As a result, it's going to be crucial for brands to understand how to leverage that.

 Growth of brand networks.